prettier/prettier/docs/install.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-Then, create an empty config file to let editors and other tooling know you are using Prettier:
+Then, create an empty config file to let editors and other tools know you are using Prettier:

 <!-- Note: `echo "{}" > .prettierrc.json` would result in `"{}"<SPACE>` on Windows.
 The below version works in cmd.exe, bash, zsh, fish. -->